xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 'delete /api/:userid/docs/:docid/version/:vid': 'VersionController.delete_user',
  ```

- For routers above, I explain them in order that you can understand well.
+ For routers above, I divided into five parts so that it is easy to let developers understand
- First part, document is just comment, which represents these URLS in this part
- are handle document manipulation.
-So on so forth for next three parts.

- Now, let me explain my URL, for example:
+ quickly.
+Now, let me explain URLs above, for example:

  ```
  'get    /api/doc':     'DocumentController.list',
  ```
- For the code above, DocumentController.list is list method in DocumentController.
- When user enters ip:port/api/doc in browser, backend will find list function in
+ For the code above, when user enters ip:port/api/doc in browser, backend will find list function in
  DocumentController to do login operations.

  ```
  'get    /api/doc/:docid/version/:vid': 'VersionController.get',
  ```
- For this more complicated URL, in addition to /api/doc, there have :docid and :vid. :docid and :vid are parameters that are passed into get function in VersionController in order to do some logic operations.
+ Compared to previous one, this router is more complicated.
+There have two more parameters, :docid and :vid, which are passed into get function in VersionController in order to do some logic operations.

 #### Controller Design

 Controller is responsible for processing incoming requests, handling input, saving data and sending
 a response to send back to the client.
 In sails.js, web server
 will normally map incoming URL requests directly to files on the server.
 In controller class, processing